 A miracle of engineering, it took 250 men, 200 mules, and hundreds of pounds of explosives to lay the rails.
 Still operating today, the Verde Canyon Railroad provides a four-hour scenic train ride through the towering red rock pinnacles of Verde Canyon, through two national forests, passes by Indian ruins, and through a 680-foot man-made tunnel.

 When World War I began, the price of copper soared and it was then that the town really boomed, boasting some 15,000 people.
 From all over the world, immigrants came to the copper mines that were operating 24 hours a day.
-A number of hotels were built for the sole purpose of housing the miners, who often rented them in eight hour shifts.
-Many of the towns businesses also operated around the clock – especially those of the more “shady” variety – including 8 brothels, 21 saloons, and numerous and opium dens.
+A number of hotels were built for the sole purpose of housing the miners, who often rented them in eight-hour shifts.
+Many of the town’s businesses also operated around the clock – especially those of the more “shady” variety – including eight brothels, 21 saloons, and numerous and opium dens.
 However, the more “civilized” folk also built three movie theaters, schools, swimming pools, bowling alleys, restaurants, churches, and an opera house.